Artem-Mishin/Artem-Mishin/README.md

-# Nice to see you.
+# Nice to see you
 <p>Welcome to my page!
 I'm Artem, Junior Data Analyst from <b>Moscow, Russia</b></p>

 ## Things I code with